-When technology takes off in an area, many people probably think it attracts highly skilled, computer-savvy immigrants to fill the new IT jobs being created.
+When technology takes off in an area, many people probably think it attracts highly-skilled, computer-savvy immigrants to fill the new IT jobs being created.
 But that’s not what we found.
-In fact, it’s quite the opposite.
+It’s quite the opposite.

 We found that immigration does indeed increase in many of the booming tech regions, but it primarily occurs at the lower-skilled end of the labor spectrum.
 When you think about it, that does make sense.
 When you have more people making higher wages in an area, it increases demand for services—everything from au pairs for two-income families to janitorial and landscaping workers to health care aides.

-What happens—and we document this empirically—is that in areas where low-skilled immigrants flow in, most of the high-skill positions go to native workers who either already have the training, education, and skills or those in middle-wage, semi-skilled positions who are able to move up the skill ladder by going to college or getting a master’s degree to fill the new, better-paying IT jobs.
+What happens—and we document this empirically—is that in areas where low-skilled immigrants flow in, most of the high-skill positions go to native workers who either already have the training, education, and skills or those in middle-wage, semi-skilled positions who can move up the skill ladder by going to college or getting a master’s degree to fill the new, better-paying IT jobs.

 The flip side is that in areas where immigrants do not flow in for the burgeoning low-skilled positions, you instead see a lot of mid-skilled native workers ultimately transition into the service sector.
 In places where immigrants are flowing in to fill those jobs, you see much less of that.